Apspk25/CodingRajaInternship/Task1/readme.txt

 # Text Data for Sentiment Analysis
 # Link to download - https://www.kaggle.com/datasets/akashharh/text-data
-# I've downloaded it and saved as sentiment_analysis.csv
+# I've downloaded it and saved it as 'sentiment_analysis.csv'.

 This dataset contains social media posts labeled with sentiments (positive, negative, or neutral).
 It can be used for training and evaluating sentiment analysis models.